theboredprog/learnmetal/README.md

 ## Issues & Feedback

 If you find any problems or have suggestions, please open an issue on GitHub.
-Direct code contributions or forks are not encouraged at this time.
+Direct code contributions or forks are not encouraged at this time given the early stages of development - but definitely in the future.

 ## License